 Stock-based compensation expense is measured at the grant date based on the fair value of the award.
 Adtalem accounts for stock-based compensation granted to retirement eligible employees that fully vests upon an employee's retirement under the non-substantive vesting period approach.
 Under this approach, the entire stock-based compensation expense is recognized at the grant date for stock-based grants issued to retirement eligible employees.
-For non-retirement eligible employees, stock-based compensation expense is recognized as expense over the employee requisite service period, reduced by an estimated forfeiture rate.
+For non-retirement eligible employees, stock-based compensation expense is recognized as expense over the employee requisite service period.
+With the adoption of Accounting Standard Update ("ASU") 2016-09 on July 1, 2017, we account for forfeitures of outstanding but unvested grants in the period they occur.
 If factors change and different assumptions are employed in the valuation of stock-based grants in future periods, the stock-based compensation expense that Adtalem records may differ significantly from what was recorded in previous periods.

 The fair value of share-based awards, including those with performance conditions, are measured as of the grant date.
 The fair value of Adtalem's stock option awards was estimated using a binomial model.
-This model uses historical cancelation and exercise experience of Adtalem to determine the option value.
+This model uses historical cancellation and exercise experience of Adtalem to determine the option value.
 It also takes into account the illiquid nature of employee options during the vesting period.
 Share-based compensation expense is amortized for the estimated number of shares expected to vest.
 The estimated number of shares that will vest is based on management's determination of the probable outcome of the performance conditions, which may require considerable judgment.
 Adtalem records a cumulative adjustment to share-based compensation expense in periods when the estimate of the number of shares expected to vest changes.
 Expense is recognized to reflect the actual vested shares following the resolution of the performance conditions.